TanvirArjel/CustomValidation/README.md

     3. Click install

-  ## What contains in Version 1.4.0?
+  ## What contains in Version 1.5.0?

-  In version 1.4.0 `AspNetCore.CustomValidation` contains the following validation attributes:
+  In version 1.5.0 `AspNetCore.CustomValidation` contains the following validation attributes:

   **1. FileAttribute**
-       To validate file type, file max size, file min size
+       To validate file type, file max size, file min size etc.

   **2. MaxAgeAttribute**
-       To validate maximum age against date of birth value of `DateTime` type
+       To validate maximum age against date of birth value of `DateTime` type.

   **3. MinAgeAttribute**
        To validate minimum required age against a date of birth value of `DateTime` type.